Sucuri/sucuri-wordpress-plugin/readme.txt

 2. Hover or click on the name,
 3. Click on <strong>Settings</strong>.

 The <strong>Settings</strong> page allows you to configure the website to your preferred security needs.
-Some of it’s features include changing the email notifications, via the <strong>notification settings</strong> tab or disabling integrity checking.
+Some of it’s features include changing the email alerts, via the <strong>alert settings</strong> tab or disabling integrity checking.
 We encourage you to visit this section and tune your security needs as you see fit.

 == Frequently Asked Questions ==